-Typically, sleep studies cost between $150 – $500.
-If you get yours through us, it will cost $195 which gets credited toward your CPAP machine if you are diagnosed with having sleep apnea.
+Typically, lab sleep studies can cost $2000 plus.
+Not here at CPAPmyway.
+You can save as much as 90% off of the cost of a lab sleep study by going with our home sleep test.
 We’ll mail the test to you along with easy step-by-step instructions on how to do it.
 You just put the equipment on and go to sleep.
 It might not be the best sleep you’ve ever had, but it sure beats trying to fall asleep while you’re being watched through a glass window, lying on a strange bed, and hooked up to a bunch of electrodes.
 No pressure!
 Our way is totally painless and easy.

-The doctor will score your test, noting how many times you stopped breathing, make the diagnosis, and write a prescription for a CPAP machine, if you need one.
-Plus, you can even schedule a video conference with one of our customer support specialists to help you learn how to use it.
+The doctor will score your test, noting how many times you stopped breathing (AHI), make the diagnosis, and write a prescription for a CPAP machine, if you need one.
 You’ve got options – and we’ll help you understand them.

 Effective Sleep Apnea Treatment